 Article 2 Field Services and Redelivery

 Section 2.1 Field Services.
-In accordance with the terms and subject to the requirements of this Agreement, Provider, or Provider's designee, shall perform Field Services for Owner's Daily Deliverability of Gas and in that regard agrees to purchase, build, own and operate facilities necessary to perform such Field Services in accordance with Exhibit "_".
-If Gas is released hereunder, Provider shall cooperate with Owner in obtaining access to Provider's tap facilities into the Fort Union facilities for a mutually agreeable fee.
+In accordance with the terms and subject to the requirements of this Agreement, Provider, or Provider's designee, shall perform Field Services for Owner's Daily Deliverability of Gas and in that regard agrees to purchase, build, own and operate facilities necessary to perform such Field Services in accordance with Exhibit B, attached hereto.

 Section 2.2 Receipt Points.
 The points at which Owner shall deliver gas to Provider (“Receipt Points”) are as specified in Exhibit C attached hereto.
 Owner, at its sole expense, shall install, provide, own, and maintain in good operating condition and repair (including, without limitation, ordinary upkeep, and replacement and repairs whether ordinary or extraordinary in nature, and including damage by casualty) a connecting pipeline necessary to connect the Owner's well(s) to the Receipt Point.
 Provider shall provide all services necessary, without limitation, to take gas at the inlet flange of the Receipt Point(s) and redeliver Thermally Equivalent Quantities of Gas to Owner at the Delivery Point(s).